Pitsa panels: Function and context

 The tablets are votive offerings, connected with the rural cult of the nymphs, which was widespread throughout Greece.
 Stylistically and technically, they probably represent rather low quality panel paintings of their time.
 This, as well as references to wooden painted or inscribed votives at other Greek sanctuaries (e.g. Epidaurus), indicates that the Pitsa tablets belong to the types of votives available to the lower, or poorer, sections of population.
 Such simple votives may have been far more numerous originally, but the fact that they are made of perishable materials, whereas richer votives were of stone, bronze or precious metals, has led to their near-total disappearance from the archaeological record.

 Significance

 Most ancient paintings that survived are either frescoes or vase paintings.
 It is known that panel paintings were held in much higher regard, but very few of them have survived.
-The best known examples of ancient panel painting, the Fayum mummy portraits and the Severan Tondo, are of Roman date.
-The Pitsa panels, probably preserved due to the unusual climatic conditions inside the cave, are by far the earliest examples of this technique to survive.
-As the only pre-Roman specimens, they represent virtually all the evidence for a whole style of art.
+The best known examples of ancient panel painting, the Fayum mummy portraits and the Severan Tondo, are of Roman date, and make use of artistic techniques developed in the centuries after the Pitsa Panels.
+These panels, probably preserved due to the unusual climatic conditions inside the cave, are by far the earliest examples of this technique to survive.
+As the only Archaic specimens, they represent virtually all the evidence for a whole style of art.
 Incidentally, the ancient Greeks believed that panel painting was invented in Sicyon, not far from Pitsa.